dodecagone/dotfiles/README.md

 # Speedrunning any%
-This section is just a very quick summary of my setup guide, in case you already did everything and just need the commands.
+This section is just a very quick summary of my setup guide, in case you already did everything once and just need the main commands (it's mainly intented for me ngl).

 As root,
   ```